JoinColony/colonyNetwork/docs/_Interface_IColonyNetwork.md

 ### `getSkillCount`

-Get the number of skills in the network including both global and local skills
+Get the number of skills in the network including both global and local skills.